 **All thoughts and opinions remain my own, despite any complimentary services**

 Along the Bristol Harbour side you’ll find Wapping Wharf, the alternative food, drink, coffee shop and shopping quarter of Bristol.
 It’s re-generated the harbour area and also offers apartments for sale.
 Amongst Wapping Wharf you’ll find CARGO.
 The novelty is in the name: it’s a concept made up entirely of shipping containers encompassing places to eat, a florist, a barber and cider shop.
-CARGO 2 is due to open in the coming year (2017) and will offer further retail opportunities plus yoga and relaxation space.
+CARGO 2 opened in 2017 offering further retail opportunities plus yoga and relaxation space.

 CARGO is the location of WokyKo, so as well as having the opportunity to eat one of my favourite dishes, I could sample this in an alternative location…I mean, have you ever eaten in a shipping container?
 Talk about recycling!